UCL-MSc-CS/uch/README.md

 <!-- ![](images/UCH.gif) -->

+**Step-by-Step on how to run the application**
+This is a CLI (command line interface) application, and it can be run by cloning the source code to your local computer.
+Some aspects of this application have a graphical user interface.

+The following libraries were used in this project and will have to be installed in order to run the code.
+1.Pandas
+2.Pillow
+If an error is thrown, asking for installation of these libraries, run the following command in terminal - "pip install <name of library here>"
+To run the program, type 'python .\root.py'
+The sqlite3 database file, UCH.db, should be created automatically the first time the program is run.
+If it isn't, run database.py in the terminal.
+The GUI windows in this program are designed for 1080p resolution and 100% text scaling.
+Please check your display settings in case the windows are not displaying fully.

 **What does this application do and why?**

 * This e-Health patient management system makes appointment bookings easy for patients and GPs of University College Hospital (UCH).